the houston art car parade

-Every May, art cars from across the country travel to Houston for what has become a world-famous event: Art Car Weekend.
-Organized by the hard-working staff of the Orange Show Center for Visionary Art, this Mardi-Gras on wheels originally started in 1986 as a small parade of about 15 cars through the streets of downtown.
+Every April (formerly May), art cars from across the country travel to Houston for what has become a world-famous event: Art Car Weekend.
+Organized by the hard-working staff of the Orange Show Center for Visionary Art, this Mardi Gras on wheels originally started in 1986 as a small parade of about 15 cars through the streets of downtown.
 Since then the parade has grown to 250 automobiles with over a quarter-million viewers.

 There's more to the weekend than just the parade; on Thursday evening before the Saturday parade, local and visiting artists get together and party like rock stars.
 (The party is typically open to the public and always a total blast.)
 On Friday morning, convoys of cars fan out across the city to visit schools and hospitals in an event known as the Main Street Drag.
 (The most heart-warming event of the weekend.)
 On Friday evening, everyone gets scholarly and attends the Art Car Symposium.
 The parade is Saturday around noon, followed by a ginormous street party.